Reviews You Can Rely On

 Simmering Ability

 While some backpackers are happy to eat freeze-dried food for days on end, for others, the ability to cook a more complicated meal is important.
 The first characteristic we look at when considering simmering is the character of the control valve.
 The BRS has smooth and consistent resistance throughout its range.
 This makes it easy to turn the flame waaaay down to the point where it looks like that of a single candle.
 It was much easier to do this with the BRS than with any liquid fuel stove.
 That being said, simmering only works in the absence of wind.
-If you require reliable simmer ability and plan to camp in the mountains, you might want to check out one of the small canister stoves that simmer well and deliver good performance in the wind.
+If you require reliable simmering ability and plan to camp in the mountains, you might want to check out one of the small canister stoves that simmer well and deliver good performance in the wind.

 Another important quality when it comes to actual cooking is the size of the burner head.
 A broad burner head helps distribute heat more evenly around a pot or pan.
 Obviously, big burner heads weigh more and take up more pack space.
 Anyone reading this review can probably guess that the burner head on the BRS is tiny.
-If you want to do cooking that requires simmering (oatmeal, refried beans, etc.) with this stove, you better be prepared for attentive cooking and continuous stirring.
+If you want to do cooking that requires simmering (oatmeal, refried beans, etc.) with this stove, be prepared for attentive cooking and continuous stirring.

 Ease Of Use

-Mary Witlacil and Ian McEleney
+Zach Lovell, Mary Witlacil, and Ian McEleney